True-VFX/TrueVAULT-Documentation/docs/guides/offline-caching.md

 # Offline & Caching

-Use locally cached data when the network is unavailable.
+TrueVAULT uses locally cached data when cached or network is unavailable.

 ## Automatic Offline Mode
-- If internet check fails or you are signed out while filtering Owned, queries switch to offline.
+- If internet check fails or you are signed out while filtering `Owned`, queries switch to offline.

 ## What Works Offline
 - Browsing cached product list.